GianniosApostolos/Password-Generator/README.md

 # Password-Generator
-Java console application designed as a proof of concept for another project. **(Created and tested on windows 10 )**
+Java console application designed as a proof of concept for another project. **(Created and tested on windows 10.
+Needs java-19 installed)**

 Users can generate passwords from a list of available options.

+It is possible to create a list of excluded characters which will not be selected when the password is created.
+For example, the user might exclude the characters " ilL1| " or "0Oo" because they look similar to each other.
+Only 1 group of characters can be excluded up to as many as you want.
+If you don't want to exclude any character then siply, press "enter" when the program asks you to

 <details>
   <summary>Available options</summary>